Selective School Past Papers & Practice Tests: Your Complete Guide

 Phase 1: Accuracy (Speed = Secondary)

-- Take reading section without timing
+- Take the Reading section without timing

-- Answer every question
+- Answer every question including vocabulary cloze items

 - Build 90%+ accuracy rate